HULFSynth : An INR based Super-Resolution and Ultra Low-Field MRI Synthesis via Contrast factor estimation

 { \textbf{Baseline performance analysis: } While our model performed better than LoHiResGAN, we note that the 64mT inputs were preprocessed slightly differently without 3T registration, limiting direct comparability with their original results \cite{LoHiResGAN}.
 While SynthSR \cite{SynthSRPublicAI} performed well on some subjects (See Fig. \ref{fig:qualitative}E(4)), it demonstrated inconsistent performance across the cohort, resulting in suboptimal quantitative metrics.
 This inconsistency likely reflects the presence of OOD characteristics in our evaluation data- both synthetic and real ULF images; that were not represented in the model's training distribution.
 Another critical limitation of both these approaches is hallucination.
 For instance, when tested with skull-stripped 64mT data, both models hallucinated skull structure in their predictions as they were trained on skull-intact data (See Fig. \ref{fig:qualitative}D(4), E(4)).
 These observations underscore a crucial trustworthiness issue in all the data-driven models.
 Recently, ULFINREnc \cite{zhaolinUltraLowFieldMRIEnhancement2025} presented an INR-based ULF enhancement framework using 7T data.
 Although a promising approach, it relies on external, unpaired data to transfer style characteristics onto 64mT acquisitions.
 Consequently, this method was excluded from our baseline comparisons as it does not offer interpretability and needs subject-specific retraining.
 Notably, our mechanistic approach ensures a trustworthy, hallucination-free synthesis as it relies only on the observed ULF data. }

-Despite our model's robustness to variations in contrast, noise and random initialization (Fig. \ref{fig:sensitivity}(A)), its overall performance is reliant on the performance of segmentation algorithm on ULF data.
+{ \textbf{Segmentation bottleneck: } Despite our model's robustness to variations in contrast, noise and random initialization (Fig. \ref{fig:sensitivity}(A)), its overall performance is reliant on the performance of segmentation algorithm applied to ULF data.
 This presents a critical bottleneck, as classical segmentation tools designed specifically for HF data (E.g. FAST \cite{zhangSegmentationBrainMR2001}) may not perform consistently on noisy, low-contrast ULF data.
-We infer that our model performs better on synthetic ULF-like data compared to 64mT data, due to this segmentation bottleneck.
+We attribute the performance gap between synthetic ULF-like data and real 64mT data to this segmentation bottleneck.
 The Oracle Baseline experiment quantitatively validates this hypothesis, by outperforming the baselines.
 (See Table \ref{tab:ablation}). }